Going back to the office means giving up lucrative WFH side hustles for many employees

 A fan of people maintaining a side gig while working, she emphasizes the importance of focusing on the long game and of thinking in waves.
 There are periods of time in one’s professional life to over-index on certain things and times to under-index, so toggling back and forth is key.
 During the pandemic, the chance to put a lot of emphasis on a side gig was there, while perhaps drawing back on a full-time job.
 Now, get ready to swing the other way.

 “This is a good opportunity for a reset, providing you want to stay in your job,” Clark contends.
-“It’s worth shifting focus to reconnect with your boss and colleagues to get re-acclimated to life in the office.
+“It’s worth shifting focus to reconnect with your boss and colleagues to get reacclimated to life in the office.
 That doesn’t mean ignore the side business and let it wither.
 It means there are seasons.”

 Time management challenge